pc-aide/AWS/01 AWS Certified Solutions Architect - Professional/SQS/Readme.md

 * IAM - Identity & Access Management

 ## Intro
+* SQS was the very first service offered by AWS
 * Serverless, managed queue, integrated with IAM
 * Can handle extreme scale, no provisioning required
 * Used to **decouple** services